 You can compare tax policies across US locations using the tools below.
 Click here for a quick start guide.

-For more guidance about sugary drink tax policy design, please see “Best Practices in Designing Local Taxes on Sugary Drinks” by ChangeLab Solutions and Healthy Food America (released March 2016), and contact Sara Soka at Healthy Food America for more information: [email protected]
+For more guidance about sugary drink tax policy design, please see “Best Practices in Designing Local Taxes on Sugary Drinks” by ChangeLab Solutions and Healthy Food America (released March 2016), or Healthy Food America for more information: [email protected]

 This database was produced using Legal Science’s MonQcle platform.
-It is in beta mode with modifications still underway.
-If you have questions or feedback, please contact Healthy Food America’s Sara Soka at email@example.com.
+If you have questions or feedback, please contact Healthy Food America at [email protected].